-Draft Minutes of a Meeting of the Parish Council held on Tuesday 13th February 2018 at 7.00pm in Storridge Village Hall
+Minutes of the Ordinary Meeting of the Parish Council on Tuesday 10th July 2018 at 7pm in Cradley Village Hall

 2. Declarations of interest & written requests for dispensation.

 3. Minutes of the Extraordinary Meeting on 28th June 2018.